pierreforstmann/pg_iot/README.md

 Currently there is no way to move an IOT table to a non-IOT table.

-ALTER TABLE statements for an IOT table are not defined.
+ALTER TABLE statements are still enabled.